HMAS Emu: Service

 Significant salvage and rescue operations kept the newly renamed Emus crew busy during the 1950s.
 In August 1951, the New Zealand troopship was carrying 577 New Zealand troops to Korea, when she hit a reef near Masela Island, 250 mi north of Darwin.
 While the passengers and crew were rescued by a passing freighter, stores and equipment were left on board.
-Emus Commanding Officer Lieutenant Commander John Toulouse, RANVR, overflew the ship in a Royal Australian Air Force (RAAF) aircraft, to ascertain if the ship was salvageable.
+Emus commanding officer, Lieutenant Commander John Toulouse, RANVR, overflew the ship in a Royal Australian Air Force (RAAF) aircraft to ascertain if the ship was salvageable.
 After discovering that the ship was beyond saving, Emu sailed the following day to recover what they could.
-All military equipment, as well as a quarter of the baggage on board was recovered.
+All military equipment, as well as a quarter of the baggage on board, was recovered.
 However, as they were leaving the stricken vessel, they saw hundreds of people from Masela Island converging on Wahine.
 A follow up visit by Toulouse later confirmed that the vessel had been picked clean.

-1953 was an eventful year for Emu as she was damaged during a storm in January, being thrown against the wharf, she was back in action though to assist MV Illawarra a small merchant vessel grounded on a reef near the Wessel Islands in November.
+In 1953, Emu was damaged during a storm in January, being thrown against the wharf.
+Later that year, Emu assisted MV Illawarra, a small merchant vessel grounded on a reef near the Wessel Islands in November.
 Emu was able to rescue the 12 crew members, later re-floating and towing her for repairs.

-Emu again came to the rescue of mariners on 11 March 1957, when unidentified men had been sighted on Bathurst Island in the Tiwi Islands north of Darwin.
+Emu again rescued mariners on 11 March 1957, when unidentified men had been sighted on Bathurst Island in the Tiwi Islands north of Darwin.
 Upon arriving, she found six survivors of the British Gold Seeker, a treasure vessel who had managed to make landfall in a 16 ft lifeboat, after crossing the Timor Sea.
-Toulouse and Northern Territory police Sergeant Barrie Tiernan were forced to carry the exhausted men to the Emus boat, before taking them to Darwin.
+Toulouse and Northern Territory police Sergeant Barrie Tiernan were forced to carry the exhausted men to Emus boat, before taking them to Darwin.